-As an instructor, Tom has extensive experience working with educators across all grade levels and content areas.
-Topics of particular interest and expertise include: effective application of blended learning models, amplifying student voice, making thinking visible, gamification & game-based learning, and digital leadership.
+As an EdTechTeacher instructor, Tom has extensive experience working with educators across all grade levels and content areas.
+Topics of particular interest and expertise include: personalized learning, blended learning, gamification & game-based learning, and transformative leadership.
 As an authorized Google for Education Trainer, Tom has experience helping educators leverage Google Apps to amplify effective teaching strategies.
 Tom holds a Master’s Degree in Computing in Education from Teachers’ College, Columbia University.
 Tom also holds a Bachelor’s Degree in History from Vassar College, where he was a Captain of their NCAA basketball team.

 Brought to you by EdTechTeacher / Website by risingT, Media and Marketing